dhairya8594/Zuddl-Assigment/README.md

 Questions:-

-1 If you want to change stage names and have those changes impact the tasks stored under each stage, you'll need a system where renaming a stage also updates the task storage associated with that stage.
+1. If you want to change stage names and have those changes impact the tasks stored under each stage, you'll need a system where renaming a stage also updates the task storage associated with that stage.
 It's like ensuring that when you change a stage's name, it's reflected consistently in the tasks linked to that stage.

-2
+2. Error handling will done through try/catch block for better exception handling. log the error in console statements at perticular line to handle the error and troubleshooting and get to know the flow of program.

+3. To handle errors better, use try/catch blocks in your code.
+If an error occurs, log it in the console at the relevant line to understand and troubleshoot the program flow.

 # Getting Started with Create React App